yuxiang322/JavaProj/README.md

 # Tracker Proj
-Eclipse IDE
-First personal project use to learn more on JAVA and also JAVA GUI
+First personal project use to learn more on JAVA and also JAVA GUI.
+Project in master branch.